AllisonGuitor/AMR-metatools/README.md

 >   - rgi=5.1.0
 - Use the command `conda env create -f clinical_reports.yaml`
 - activate the conda environment using `conda activate clinical_reports`
-- Once in the environment, ensure the correct versions of the programs mentioned above (ie. rgi, SPAdes, etc) are installed properly.
+- Once in the environment, ensure the correct versions of the programs mentioned above (ie. RGI, SPAdes, etc) are installed properly.

 **Load CARD databases**
 - Next, download and load the CARD databases locally into RGI.
 -   Tested using CARD v 3.1.0 https://card.mcmaster.ca/download/0/broadstreet-v3.1.0.tar.bz2 and the prevalence/variants database 3.0.7 https://card.mcmaster.ca/download/6/prevalence-v3.0.7.tar.bz2
 - Follow the instructions [here](https://github.com/arpcard/rgi#id42) to load the CARD databases.
 If you think you will be using RGI and various version of CARD, it might be best to load the data locally using the --local flag.
 - Ensure you follow the instructions to load `Additional Reference Data for Metagenomics Analyses` including the steps for `Additional Reference Data for K-mer Pathogen-of-Origin Analyses`
-- This pipeline uses RGI*BWT or the Metagenomic feature of RGI.
+- This pipeline uses RGI <i>bwt<i> or the Metagenomic feature of RGI.
 More information on it can be found [here](https://github.com/arpcard/rgi#id51).
-After installing RGI, test that RGI*BWT works using:
+After installing RGI, test that RGI <i>bwt<i> works using:
 ```
 rgi bwt --help
 ```